ONLYOFFICE/Kubernetes-Docs/README.md

 It's recommended to use at least 2Gi of persistent storage for every 100 active users of ONLYOFFICE Docs.

 Note: Set the `metrics.enabled=true` to enable exposing Database metrics to be gathered by Prometheus.
+Also add the following parameters: `metrics.image.repository=bitnamilegacy/mysqld-exporter` and `metrics.image.tag=0.17.2-debian-12-r16`.

 ### 6. Deploy StatsD exporter